 When separating from your spouse whether it is marriage or de facto relationship, you must consider the steps that you should undertake to protect your interests.

-In order to protect your assets and guard against increasing liabilities, when you separate from either a marriage or a de facto relationship, there are some fundamental actions that should be undertaken immediately.
+In order to protect your assets and guard against increasing liabilities, there are some fundamental actions that should be immediately performed.

 If your former partner was the one who took care of the money, you will need to find out how things were organised and decide how you want to manage your finances.

 Some things you can do to protect your finances: